ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/path.rst

 of an actual template group and template.

-When the path variable is rendered it will automatically include your site URL, as you've defined in your :doc:`General Configuration
+When the path variable is rendered it will automatically include your site URL, as you've defined in your :doc:`URL and Path Settings
-</cp/admin/general_configuration>`.
+</cp/settings/urls>`.

 For example, a variable like this::